cloudify-cosmo/docs.getcloudify.org/content/developer/custom_console/custom-widgets.md

 #### getNewManager(ip)

-Returns a Manager object connected on the specified IP.
+Returns `Manager` object connected on the specified IP.

 May be needed in order to join a different manager (eg. for cluster joining).

 #### getWidgetBackend()

-Returns WidgetBackend object (all capabilities of Internal object described above).
+Returns `WidgetBackend` object (all capabilities of `Internal` object described above).

 It allows you to make HTTP requests on previously defined widget backend endpoints (see [Widget backend]({{< relref "developer/custom_console/custom-widgets.md#widget-backend" >}}) section for details).